GTNewHorizons/BloodMagic/README.md

 **A**: Many things, including:
 * Better configuration for meteors summoned by the Mark of the Falling Tower ritual.
 Run the mod once and check config/BloodMagic/meteors/README for a guide on how to edit the default ones and create your own.
 The old ModTweaker system should still work, but this new system is far more powerful and configurable for pack developers.
-* [Buffs](https://github.com/GTNewHorizons/BloodMagic/pull/15) to various altar upgrade runes.
+* [Buffs](https://github.com/GTNewHorizons/BloodMagic/pull/15) to various Blood Altar upgrade runes.
 * The [Rune of Quickness](https://github.com/GTNewHorizons/BloodMagic/pull/51), a new rune which lowers the Blood Altar's delay between crafts.
 * [Improvements](https://github.com/GTNewHorizons/BloodMagic/pull/85) to the Orchestra of the Phantom Hands.
 * [Buffs](https://github.com/GTNewHorizons/BloodMagic/pull/83) to the Incense Crucible.